The deadline to apply for the 2023–24 academic year is February 1, 2023, 11:59 p.m. Eastern Standard Time (EST).

 Continuing Wright State University students can also access their online scholarship application via WINGS Express.
 Visit the Continuing and Graduate scholarship pages for details on how to navigate the online scholarship application.

 Students who are new to the university can access their online scholarship application by logging back into the Admissions Portal.
 New students can visit the First-Year Scholarship and Transfer Scholarship pages for details on how to navigate the online scholarship application.

 Application Preparation Tips

 Before you start:

 - You must apply for admission and be admitted to Wright State University to access the scholarship application.
 New students will access the application via the Admissions Portal.
-Continuing students will access the application via Wings Express using Campus Username (WID) and Password.
-If you have forgotten or don’t know your password that is used with the WID, please contact the CaTS Help Desk at (937) 775-4827, or toll free at 1-888-775-4827.
+Continuing students will access the application via WINGS Express using their Campus Username (w000abc) and Password.
+If you have forgotten or don’t know the password that is used with your username, please contact the CaTS Help Desk at 937-775-4827, or toll-free at 1-888-775-4827.

 - An essay is needed for all scholarships.
 Your essay will set you apart from the other applicants.
-Take your time, edit, review and edit again!
-Write your essay in Word, then copy and paste into the application.
-The essay should: explain your educational goals, professional goals, career aspirations, commitment to community service, and also tell us how a scholarship award will make a difference in your personal and financial circumstances.
+Take your time, edit, review, and edit again!
+Write your essay in Word, then copy and paste it into the application.
+The essay should: explain your educational goals, professional goals, career aspirations, and commitment to community service, and also tell us how a scholarship award will make a difference in your personal and financial circumstances.
 Current students can seek assistance with their essay by contacting the Wright State University Writing Center.
 The minimum length for the essay is 300 words and the maximum length is 600 words.

 Scholarship award decisions begin in the spring and continue throughout the summer.
 Students selected for an award will receive a general Financial Aid Award Notification email via their Wright State University email account.